 These ingredients are not common in supermarkets or deli stores.
 I have added the images for recognition.
 So you know what to search for at the Chinese supermarkets or Asian Toko’s.

-Homemade Sichuan hot chilli oil is an infused aromatic oil, made of grounded Sichuan chilli peppers (la jiao) and flower pepper (hua jiao) to flavour the oil together with other spices.
-It is used as a finish in many stir-fries, swirled on top of noodle soups and an integral part in marinades for spicy appetisers.
+Homemade Sichuan hot chilli oil is an infused aromatic oil, made of grounded Sichuan chilli peppers (la jiao) and flower pepper (Hua jiao) to flavour the oil together with other spices.
+Used as a finish in many stir-fries, swirled on top of noodle soups and an integral part in marinades for spicy appetisers.

 Spicy Hare or Rabbit in Chinese Food Therapy